ramtinak/InstagramApiSharp/README.md

 ```

 ## Version changes
+v1.1.0.0
+- [Add] UploadVideoAsync to TVProcessor
+- [Change] User agent to v61.0.0.19.86 for supporting new apis
+- [Add] Support FelixShare (igtv shared video) in direct threads
+- [Add] Some new properties to direct threads (new api)
+- [Add] Some new properties to InstaUserInfo
+- [Update] InstaCurrentUser.Gender to InstaGenderType
+- [Add] Some new properties to InstaMedia
+- [Add] Some new properties to InstaStory
+- [Update] InstaTagFeed class

 v1.0.6.0
 - [Add] Instagram TV support in IInstaApi.TVProcessor
 - [Update] Add Timeout and NeedsChallenge to ResultInfo (thx to [@Lorymi](https://github.com/Lorymi) )